 The payment suspension is automatic.
 All borrowers of federally-held direct and FFEL student loans have been automatically placed on what the Department of Education is calling an “administrative forbearance,” which will suspend payments during this time period.
 Because the change are automatic, auto-pay will be suspended.
 If you have made or will make any payments after March 13, contact your loan servicer if you want a refund.

 Continue checking the Federal Student Aid COVID-19 FAQs as more updates become available.
 Your loan servicer’s website should also include updated information as it becomes available (for instance, see FedLoan Servicing’s website).
 You can read this section of the CARES Act here.

-- You must continue making scheduled, monthly payments by October 1, 2020 to comply with the terms of Berkeley Law’s LRAP.
+You must continue making scheduled, monthly payments when the forbearance ends to comply with the terms of Berkeley Law’s LRAP.

 You might be receiving a stimulus check.
 The amount and your eligibility depends on your 2019 tax filing (or 2018 if you have not yet filed).
 The amount you receive will not be considered taxable income, and will not be considered income for LRAP purposes.
 Please do not include the stimulus check as income in your LRAP applications for funding or forgiveness.

 There has been in increase in student loan scams since the COVID-19 outbreak began.
 Be aware of scammers and know that the federal government will never call to ask for a fee to suspend your loan payments.
 Report any scams to the FTC.